 Current Lab Members

-Dylan is a sophomore studying Mechanical Engineering at Penn State.
+Dylan Stecklair is a senior studying Mechanical Engineering at Penn State.
 He graduated from B. Reed Henderson High School, West Chester PA, in 2015.
+He is working in the area of modeling of energy distribution systems, with focus on District Heating Networks and has been supporting the building of the lab since he joined the E-SOC group in 2016.

-Brian is a junior in the Schreyer Honors College studying mechanical engineering.
+Brian Block is a senior in the Schreyer Honors College studying mechanical engineering.
 He is currently working on the APRA-E NEXTCAR project.
 When not doing school work, Brian enjoys playing the saxophone and marching in The Pennsylvania State Marching Blue Band.

 Former Lab Members